 We were recommended to this client by a person who saw Igor’s activity and advice in a private marketers group on Facebook.
-The client contacted us with a simple request: Build me a landing page for a set of DVD tutorials that is aimed at the offshore financial market.
+The client contacted us with a simple request: Build me a landing page for a set of DVD tutorials that are aimed at the offshore financial market.
 Upscale, premium product, high-ticket clientele.

 As this was a very tall order we took our time.
 We did the research of his competition and did a full SWAT analysis of several sales pages used by direct competitors.
-We also did a keyword research and designed several User Personas.
+We also did keyword research and designed several User Personas.
 Then we built a list of psychological triggers that would encourage the target audience to buy.

 We then created a list of key thoughts, sequenced them properly and sent off the documents to the client.
 After reviewing the initial pre-work analysis and suggestions we got the green light to start writing the copy, figuring out the imagery and layout of the page.

 As the team of 3 researchers and copywriters worked on the page a graphics designer worked on the images and constructed the layout that was supposed to showcase the thought sequence without creating visual and mental walls.

 After about 6 weeks of works we built two pages, one was short-copy approach and the other was a long-copy sales page… 15 pages long.
 The client reviewed the page and gave the green light for both pages to go live.